 And I'm Melissa Block.

-This is ALL THINGS CONSIDERED from NPR News.
+From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.

 ROBERT SIEGEL, HOST: